 You need to be able to:

-- Training during a Modern Apprenticeship is mainly on the job with off the job training, you would work towards a Scottish Vocational Qualification (SVQ) in Trowel Occupations (Construction) at SCQF Level 6 and PDA Bricklaying.
+Training during a Modern Apprenticeship is mainly on the job with off the job training, you would work towards a SVQ in Bricklaying (Construction) at SCQF Level 6 and PDA or City and Guilds Diploma Bricklaying.

 On completion of an SVQ you could study part time at college for Advanced Craft Brickwork.

 With experience you can apply for promotion to supervisory posts.

 You might then move into management.